xortuna/staticsitegenerator/README.md

 | -t | Add additional asset file types (DEF: ".css", ".png", ".svg", ".js", ".webp", ".mp4", ".webm") |
 | -x "https://mysite.com" | Set the Base URL and generate a sitemap.xml |

+## The basics

+Anything HTML will be copyed into its relative directory inside the output folder (_www/) so legal/eula.html will become _www/legal/eula.html.
+Anything thats an asset (.jpg, .png) will also be copied to the releative location so images/dog.png will become _www/images/dog.png
+Anything you do NOT want copied should start with an underscore e.g _workingSection/mysecret.html will not be copied as its parent folder is exempt.

-## Templates
+## The Templating

-The parser supports both HTML and Markdown files.
-Each file is pre-processed for template tags before being copied to the output folder.
+Before your files are copied a parser scans both HTML and Markdown files for templating syntax.
-Files and folders starting with an underscore are not copied automatically but can be referenced.
-Theres a global template directory called _partial you can use.
+Files and folders starting with an underscore are not copied automatically but can still be referenced using the templating engine.
+You therefore should put all your reusable components inside the _partial folder, the contents of this special folder is made global and can be included from any other html/md file.

+**Important**
-Example Structure for a blog
+Example Structure for a blog:

 ```
 /_partial/_header.html         Includes our CSS and JS
 /_partial/_footer.html         Includes our copyright etc